TUMFTM/RID/README.md

 ﻿# RID - Roof information dataset
+This code refers to the publication "RID—Roof Information Dataset for Computer Vision-Based Photovoltaic Potential Assessment", https://doi.org/10.3390/rs14102299.

 This repository includes datasets for semantic segmentation of roof superstructures and roof roof segments.
 The code supports data preparation, training and model evaluation.
 Furthermore, it includes the labels of an annotation experiment with five labelers and its evaluation.

 ## Getting Started